mdda/2014-07_Singapore-Maritime-Hackathon/backend/README.md

 quit()
 ```

-This demonstrates that, for a subsite (called 'subsite'), one can add custom properties :
+The following demonstrates that, for a subsite (called 'subsite'), one can add custom properties :

 ```
 python